From partially ordered monoids to partially ordered groups via free nuclear preimages: Nuclear images and simple quasi-inequations

-We say that the quasi-inequality $\qine$ in the above lemma \emph{witnesses} that $a \leq_{\theta} b$ with respect to the inter\-pretation~$h$.
-We say that $\leq_{\theta}$ is witnessed by a certain class of quasi-inequalities with respect to a certain class of interpretations if for each $a \leq_{\theta} b$ we may choose $\alpha$ and $h$ from these classes.
+We say that the quasi-inequation $\qine$ in the above lemma \emph{witnesses} that $a \leqK b$ with respect to the inter\-pretation~$h$.
+We say that $\leqK$ is witnessed by a certain class of quasi-inequations with respect to a certain class of interpretations if for each $a \leqK b$ we may choose $\alpha$ and $h$ from these classes.

-Returning to the ordered quasivariety of nuclear pomonoids (s$\ell$-monoids), a quasi-inequality in the signature of nuclear pomonoids (s$\ell$-monoids) will be called \emph{simple} if in each premise $t_{i} \leq u_{i}$ the term $u_{i}$ is either a variable $x_{i}$ or it has the form $u_{i} = \gamma(v_{i})$ for some term $v_{i}$.
-The \emph{simple quasi-inequational theory} of a class $\class{K}$ of nuclear pomonoids (s$\ell$-monoids) is the set of all simple quasi-inequalities valid in each ordered algebra in $\class{K}$.
+Returning to the ordered quasivariety of nuclear pomonoids (s$\ell$-monoids), a quasi-inequation in the signature of nuclear pomonoids (s$\ell$-monoids) will be called \emph{simple} if in each premise $t_{i} \leq u_{i}$ the term $u_{i}$ is either a variable $x_{i}$ or it has the form $u_{i} = \gamma(v_{i})$ for some term $v_{i}$.
+The \emph{simple quasi-inequational theory} of a class $\class{K}$ of nuclear pomonoids (s$\ell$-monoids) is the set of all simple quasi-inequations valid in each ordered algebra in $\class{K}$.

 In the following, let $\alg{M}$ be a pomonoid and $\gamma$ be a nucleus on $\alg{M}$.
 We shall view the nuclear image $\alg{M}_{\gamma}$ as a nuclear pomonoid where the nucleus is the identity map.